 - Low sugar content, low calorie and low on the glycemic index (meaning it won’t spike your blood sugar).

-Baking with coconut flour
+Baking and making recipes with coconut flour

 You cannot substitute coconut flour for whole wheat flour on a 1:1 basis, and it becomes dense when cooked or baked.
 With this being said, I suggest following recipes with coconut flour when you are first getting started so that liquids are adequately proportioned.
 Think of coconut flour as somewhat of a sponge; it does well with self-rising ingredients, such as how it is used with eggs in this coconut flour blueberry muffin recipe.

 Dr. Axe recommends using an equal ratio of liquid to coconut flour and my friend Jenny from Nourished Kitchen has a great reference with additional information for baking with coconut flour.
 I use this coconut flour, and I like to store mine in the refrigerator to prevent spoilage.
 I used this brand in making these coconut flour muffins and other coconut flour recipes.